AldoArriagaOrta/SFND_Radar_Target_Detection/writeup_report.md

 ```

-An alternative approach to sum the training cells noise level without using the "sum"function was also explored.
+An alternative approach to sum the training cells noise level without using the built-in "sum" function was also explored.

 ```octave
 for i = Gr + Tr+ 1: (Nr/2) -(Gr + Tr+ 1)